20 Tips For Biking The Bow Valley Parkway in 2024

 Where to Get on the Bow Valley Parkway

-There are many places to jump onto the Parkway.
+There are a few places to jump onto the Parkway.
 From Banff, the most popular place is from the Fireside Day Use Area.
 You can also ride from Downtown Banff, along Vermilion Lakes Road and connect right to the Bow Valley Parkway.

 You can hop on the Parkway at Castle Junction, which is just about the halfway point of the Bow Valley Parkway.
 Of course, you can always start your bike ride in Lake Louise.